SmritiSatyanV/flyteidl/README.md

 # Flyte IDL

-This is one of the core repositories of Flyte and contains the Specification of the Flyte Lanugage using protobuf messages, the Backend API specification in gRPC and Swagger REST.
+This is one of the core repositories of Flyte that contains specification of the Flyte Lanugage using protobuf messages, the Backend API specification in gRPC and Swagger REST.
 The repo contains generated clients and protocol message structures in multiple languages.
-Along-with the generated code, the repository also contains the Golang clients for Flyte's backend API's (the services grouped under Flyteadmin).
+In addition to the generated code, the repository also contains the Golang clients for Flyte's backend APIs (the services grouped under FlyteAdmin).

 [![Slack](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://slack.flyte.org)